ankitvgupta/ankitvgupta.github.io/_posts/2017-11-05-unsupervised-machine-translation.md

 category: blog
 ---

 Two recent publications, both in review at ICLR 2017, propose methods to do *unsupervised* machine translation.
-While there appears to be no overlap between the authors of the studies, these works propose overlapping methods to translate between languages _without any parallel corpora_.
+These works propose overlapping methods to translate between languages _without any parallel corpora_.
 To me, at least on first glance, this result seems highly unintuitive.
 So, I’m going to use this blog post to summarize these two approaches, and discuss their high-level differences.

 Note that this post is not going to delve into a quantitative comparison of the results between these papers.
 Instead, I’m just trying to describe the method-level differences between the techniques.